Nielspace/100daysMLchallenge/README.md

 > - Instead of removing outliers we can transform them or even use different machine learning modelling to build a good classifier
 > - Today in my approach I looked upon removing outlier from an imbalanced dataset.
 Although the data had enough observations but while removing outliers I was certain that the number of observations will reduce drastically, because almost all the features had outliers.
 > - In order to solve the above problem I used the scaling method.
 More specifically Robust scaler because it reduces the effect of outliers in the dataset.

+## 5 Febuary
+> Dataset : Pulsar star

+> **Note: Studying Outliers**
+> - Read a paper called "Robust Decision Tree Removing Outliers".
+> - Key points from the paper were that outliers are best removed from the non-parametric model.